trimstray/nginx-admins-handbook/doc/RULES.md

   > In my opinion, support of these headers is not a vulnerability itself, but more like misconfiguration which in some circumstances could lead to a vulnerability.

-  > It is good manners to definitely remove (or normalize of their values) support for risky HTTP request headers.
+  > It is good manners to definitely remove (or stripping/normalizing of their values) support for risky HTTP request headers.
 None of them never should get to your application or go through a proxy server without not factor the contents of them.

   > The ability to use of the `X-Original-URL` or `X-Rewrite-URL` can have serious consequences.
-These headers allows a user to access one URL but have your app (e.g. uses PHP/Symfony) return a different one which can bypass restrictions on higher level caches and web servers.
+These headers allows a user to access one URL but have your app (e.g. uses PHP/Symfony) return a different one which can bypass restrictions on higher level caches and web servers, for example, also if you set a deny rule (`deny all; return 403;`) on the proxy for location such as `/admin`.

   > If one or more of your backends uses the contents of the `X-Forwarded-Host`, `X-Rewrite-Url` or `X-Original-Url` HTTP request headers to decide which of your users (or which security domain) it sends an HTTP response, you may be impacted by this class of vulnerability.
 If you passes these headers to your backend an attacker could potentially cause to store a response with arbitrary content inserted to a victim’s cache.